 Okay, so as we’ve said, this park is huge.
-Fitting it all in a day is impossible, especially when starting your day from Taipei.
-There are many trails to choose from, but we highly recommend these.
+Fitting it all in a day is impossible, especially when starting from Taipei.
+There are many trails to choose from, but we highly recommend the ones below!

-Xiaozhuli Trail offers some cool views of the shoreline in the distance, the town of Xincheng in the foreground.
+Xiaozhuli Trail offers some cool views of the shoreline in the distance with the town of Xincheng in the foreground.
 The highlight for us was the short suspension bridge along the way.
 Taiwan has many of these but this one was a lot of fun.

 You’ll end this hike right where the Shakadang Trail begins, beneath the red bridge.